Classic DP: Game Theory

 };

-The dynamic programming solution can be confusing without the guidance of a state transition equation.
-However, with the detailed explanation provided earlier, readers should be able to clearly understand the meaning of this chunk of code.
+Dynamic programming solutions can be quite confusing without the guidance of state transition equations.
+However, with the detailed explanation provided earlier, readers should clearly understand the essence of this code segment.

-only depends on its left and bottom elements.
-This indicates there is room for optimization by converting it into a one-dimensional dp array.
-Imagine flattening the two-dimensional plane, projecting it onto one dimension.
-However, a one-dimensional dp
+only depends on elements to its left and below, indicating room for optimization by transforming it into a one-dimensional dp

-is more complex and less interpretable, so it's not worth spending time to understand it.
+is complex and less interpretable, so you need not spend time understanding it.

-This article presents a dynamic programming solution to game theory problems.
-Typically, these problems involve two intelligent players.
-The general approach to describe such games in programming is using a two-dimensional dp array, where tuples represent the optimal decisions for both players.
+This article presents a dynamic programming solution for solving game problems.
+The premise of game problems generally involves two intelligent individuals.
+The typical method for describing such games in programming is using a two-dimensional dp

-This design is chosen because after the first player makes a choice, they become the second player, and after the second player makes their choice, they become the first player again.
-This role switch allows us to reuse previous results, a classic hallmark of dynamic programming.
+The reason for such design is that after the first player makes a choice, they become the second player, and after the second player completes their choice, they become the first player.
+This role reversal allows us to reuse previous results, a hallmark of dynamic programming.

-By this point, readers should grasp the pattern of using algorithms to solve game theory problems.
-When learning algorithms, focus on the template frameworks rather than seemingly brilliant ideas.
-Don't expect to write the optimal solution right away.
-Don't hesitate to use more space, avoid premature optimization, and don't be afraid of multi-dimensional arrays.
+Readers at this point should understand the algorithmic approach to solving game problems.
+When learning algorithms, focus on the template framework rather than seemingly sophisticated ideas, and don't expect to write an optimal solution immediately.
+Don't hesitate to use more space, avoid premature optimization, and don't fear multidimensional arrays.
 The dp

-array is there to store information and avoid redundant calculations, so use it freely until you are satisfied.
+array is for storing information to avoid redundant calculations.
+Use it freely until you are satisfied.